argennof/Prisma-project/README.md

       -nt, --noise_type {additive, poisson, normal}, string, required.
       Select a noise type to process the information.
 It may be one of the following: additive, poisson or normal.

-      -ps, --patch_size  integer, optional -> Enabled for normal option.
+      -ps, --patch_size  integer, optional -> Enabled only for normal option.
       Size of patches used for denoising.
 For more information see skimage.restoration.denoise_nl_means.

-      -pd, --patch_distance, integer, optional -> Enabled for normal option.
+      -pd, --patch_distance, integer, optional -> Enabled only for normal option.
       Maximal distance in pixels where to search patches used for denoising.
 For more information see skimage.restoration.denoise_nl_means.

-      -h_d, --h_decay, float, optional -> Enabled for normal option.
+      -h_d, --h_decay, float, optional -> Enabled only for normal option.
       Cut-off distance (in gray levels).
 The higher h, the more permissive one is in accepting patches.
       A higher h results in a smoother image, at the expense of blurring features.
 For a Gaussian noise of standard deviation sigma, a rule of thumb is to choose the value of h to be sigma of slightly less.
 For more information see skimage.restoration.denoise_nl_means.

-      -f_m, --fast_mode,string, optional -> Enabled for normal option
+      -f_m, --fast_mode,string, optional -> Enabled only for normal option.
-      Write -f_m, if you want to use fast_mode is True, a fast version of the non-local means algorithm is used.
+      Write -f_m, if you want to make fast_mode=True.
+      A fast version of the non-local means algorithm is used.
 For more information see skimage.restoration.denoise_nl_means.